-I live in the Detroit, Michigan area, where on the days I don’t write fiction I’m a marketing writer/editor.
-I’m a member of the Romance Writers of America and the Women’s Fiction Writers Association, have two Oakland University Writing Excellence Awards, two New England Writer’s Network (NEWN) Humor Contest wins, and an honorable mention in the Writer’s Digest Writing competition to my credit.
+I live in the Detroit, Michigan area, where on the days I don’t write fiction I’m a content and marketing writer/editor.
+I’m a member of the Women’s Fiction Writers Association, have two Oakland University Writing Excellence Awards, two New England Writer’s Network (NEWN) Humor Contest wins, and an honorable mention in the Writer’s Digest Writing competition to my credit.
 Most of those were for personal essays.
 One of the essays and a poem were published in the NEWN magazine.

-I know writers always say this, but I really don’t remember a time when I didn’t want to be a writer.
-I started writing perfectly awful TV fan fiction <cough Dark Shadows Star Trek yes I’m old cough> pretty much as soon as I was old enough to hold a pen.
-Luckily, my mother had the good sense to tell me and my siblings Alfred Hitchcock Presents and Twilight Zone stories instead of fairy tales as we grew up, so I learned the value of good storytelling thanks to Mom, Alfred, and Rod.
+I know writers always say this, but I honestly don’t remember a time when I didn’t want to be a writer.
+My mother used to tell my siblings and me Twilight Zone stories instead of fairy tales, so thanks to Mom and Rod Serling I learned the value of good storytelling early.

 I still love the Twilight Zone, but now I write gentle fiction with a romantic touch.
 My favorite characters are strong women—sometimes a little lost, sometimes a bit damaged.
 But they always manage to take on the world with heart and humor as they find their individual happily-ever-afters.